Continuum Healing Arts

 12/2/2024 0 Comments Why I bring breathwork to bodywork

 Todays normal is to be always working, constantly stimulated, high performing, and multitasking.
+Performance based values have us disregard the power of silence, stillness, and going within.
+Instead, society is more easily distracted than ever before.
 With the tech age, it is infinitely easier to distract ourselves than to be quiet with ourselves.
-And it is a small population of people who are learning the skills of tending to their bodies and emotions, without the use of substances or stimulants or food.
+And it is a small population of people who are learning the skills of tending to their bodies and emotions, without the use of substances, stimulants, or food to escape and numb.
 These bodies will put up with a lot of misuse and soldier on despite an unreasonable amount of stress.
-However, the body doesn't lie and when we listen closely, signs will appear pointing towards a lack of recovery time or bottled emotions or a broad disassociation from our authentic selves.
-By tuning in to how the breath is moving through the body, we can gain insight on areas of tension and start to discover the more nuanced language of our personal anatomy.
+Yet, when you listen closely, the body doesn’t lie.
+When you truly take a moment to pause and attune to your body’s wisdom, we discover the ways our body speaks to us - informing us about our limits, bottled emotions, or when we’ve disconnected from our true selves.
+The Role of Breath Awareness in Self-HealingBy tuning in to how the breath is moving through the body, you can gain insight on areas of tension and start to discover the more nuanced language of your personal anatomy.
 I encourage people not to put words to the sensations, but to simply shine a gentle and accepting awareness of the felt sense as it arises.
-My invitation is to allow the breath to move into the areas that grasp your attention, using the inhale to expand and the exhale to let go.
-Layer by layer, opening and allowing, relaxing and releasing.
-The breath becomes a window to our sense of self, and a path for integrating our experiences in life.
-One of my heart's intentions in the healing work I do, is to help people understand their own capacity to heal and shift patterns in their body.
-I believe the breath is one of our most potent ways of accessing this inner healer.
+I invite you, in this moment, to allow the breath to move into the areas that grasp your attention, using the inhale to expand and the exhale to let go.
+Layer by layer, you gradually open as you relax, allow, and release.
+The breath becomes a window to your sense of self, and a path for integrating life’s lessons, changes, and expansive experiences.
+During a bodywork session, as physical tension begins to ease, it's not uncommon for stored emotions to surface.
+These releases can manifest in various ways, from subtle shifts in energy to more palpable emotional experiences like tears or a feeling of overwhelm.
+In these moments, conscious breathing becomes an invaluable anchor.
+Rather than bracing against the unfamiliar sensations, the invitation to breathe deeply, to meet the rising emotion with a soft inhale and a long, surrendering exhale, offers a pathway towards integration.
+The breath, a constant companion, provides an anchor in the shifting tides of feeling, a gentle reminder of presence.
+It allows the unraveling to occur not as a tumultuous storm, but as a gradual softening, a release that is met with compassionate awareness, leaving a sense of spaciousness where tension, both physical and emotional, once resided.
+Knowing You Are Meant to HealIn my healing work, my heart’s deepest intention is to help people understand their own capacity to heal and to shift patterns in their body.
+One of the most powerful ways to access this inner healer is through the breath.
 It also happens to be something we always have with us, doesn't require a prescription, and has a very long list of positive side effects!
-The reason I bring breathwork to bodywork, is because I have seen the way it deepens the benefits for my clients on the table, and I've heard that they are using the same notions at home in between sessions.
-The unwinding they experience is happening not just on the massage table, but in the rhythm of their lives as well.
-This is one of the most exciting reflections that I hear from my clients, and it is an exploration that can continue to unfold throughout our lives.
-Coming continually to a more integrated understanding of our body, from a place of compassion and care.

 0 Comments